 - Other factors

 Losing parenting time or losing contact is difficult for any parent, but your child(ren)'s best interests could determine the relocation is beneficial.
 It is vital for your relationship with your child(ren) that you consult with an experienced attorney.
-With more than 15 years of experience as a full practitioner, I will work directly with you to advocate and develop the strongest case possible for your unique situation.
+With nearly 20 years of experience as a family law practitioner, I will work directly with you to advocate and develop the strongest case possible for your unique situation.

 Nashville Parenting Plan Modification Attorney